FrancisCrickInstitute/asf-tools/docs/illumina/illumina_samplesheet_nextflow_legacy_demux.md

 4. **Generating output:**
    - The main reformatted sample sheet, `ReformattedSampleSheet.csv`, is generated.
    - Additional files (`tenX_samplesheet.tenx.csv`, `tenX_samplesheet.ATACtenx.csv`, etc.) are created for 10X data, ensuring compatibility with CellRanger.
    - Empty rows or problematic rows are removed, ensuring that only valid samples proceed to sequencing.
+All these samples are stored into a separate samplesheet.
 -  A text file (`true.bcl2fastq.txt` or `false.bcl2fastq.txt`) is created to signal whether `bcl2fastq` is needed.
 ## 2. **Check samplesheet (`check_samplesheet`)**
 1. **Identifying indexing type:**